PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/tables/table-melt.md

 ## Description

-Use to convert short, wide data tables into long, narrow data tables.
-Select columns are transposed, with the column names converted into values across multiple rows.
+Used to convert short, wide data tables into long, narrow data tables.
+Selected columns are transposed, with the column names converted into values across multiple rows.

 Perhaps the easiest example to understand is to think of a data table with months listed as column headers: